hoangduytran/blender-manual/manual/render/color_management.rst

 ``color_picking``
    Defines the distribution of colors in color pickers.
-It is expected to be approximately perceptually linear, have the same gamut as the *scene_linear* color space, map 0..1 values to 0..1 values in the scene linear color space for predictable editing of material albedos.
+It is expected to be approximately perceptually linear, have the same gamut as the *scene_linear* color space, map 0..1 values to 0..1 values in the scene linear color space for predictable editing of materials' albedo.
 ``default_sequencer``
    Default color space for the Sequencer, *scene_linear* if not specified.
 ``default_byte``